-The only thing you need to do in advance is to soak the cashews so that you can grind them up really smooth.
-How long you soak them for will depend on your blender, but I soak them for about an hour, using hot water from the kettle.
+The only thing you need to do in advance is to soak the cashews so that you can grind them up really smoothly.
+How long you soak them will depend on your blender, but I soak them for about an hour, using hot water from the kettle.

 Then put the drained cashews into your blender, add the olive oil and coconut oil and blend together until it’s smooth.
 Next add coconut milk, apple cider vinegar, turmeric and salt and blend again.